Limnofregata: Paleobiology

 The Eocene frigatebird genus Limnofregata comprises birds whose fossil remains were recovered from prehistoric freshwater environments, unlike the marine preferences of their modern-day relatives.
-They are thought to have lived like gulls of the genus Larus.
+They are thought to have lived like gulls of the genus Larus, which is affirmed by the presence of longer legs for swimming.
 They inhabited the freshwater or brackish lakes that in time formed in today's Green River valley due to the uplift of the Rocky Mountains, feeding on smaller vertebrates and probably harassing other shorebirds for food and feasting on dead fish (e.g. Knightia) during summer dieoffs due to oxygen depletion in the eutrophic lakes.
+However, Limnofregata may have not been an exclusively non-marine bird, but rather an opportunistic aquatic bird that periodically visited freshwater ecosystems such as the Green River Formation to feed on dying fish.

 Modern frigatebirds show pronounced sexual dimorphism in size, apparently to avoid competition due to different soaring behavior of male and female wings.
 As Limnofregata was most likely not a soaring bird, it can be expected that the sexes were much alike.
 It is not known if the males had a prominent throat balloon for advertising for mates as in their modern relatives, but Limnofregata throat bones differ markedly from those of modern frigatebirds.